Gutu-Dagmawi/e-learning/README.md

-# An E-learning Frontend Design For Bits College.
+# An Student Information System Frontend Design For Bits College.